On sampling diluted Spin-Glasses with unbounded interactions: Abstract

 Spin-glasses are natural Gibbs distributions that have been studied in theoretical computer science for many decades.
 Recently, they have been gaining renewed attention from the community as they emerge naturally in neural computation and learning, network inference, optimisation, and many other areas.

-We study the problem of efficiently sampling from spin-glass distributions when the underlying graph is a typical instance of $\G(n,d/n)$, i.e., the random graph on $n$ vertices such that each edge appears independently with probability $d/n$, where the expected degree $d=\Theta(1)$.
+We study the problem of efficiently sampling from spin-glass distributions when the underlying graph is a typical instance of $\G(n,d/n)$, where the expected degree $d=\Theta(1)$.

 Our main focus is on the 2-spin model at inverse temperature $\beta$, which serves as a prototypical example of a disordered system.
-We consider this distribution to be one of the most interesting case of spin-glasses, and one of the most challenging to analyse, since its Gaussian couplings give rise to {\em unbounded} interaction between the sites of the system.
-We employ the well-known {\em Glauber dynamics} to sample from the aforementioned distribution.
+We consider this distribution to be one of the most interesting cases of spin-glasses for $\G(n,d/n)$, and one of the most challenging to analyse, since its Gaussian couplings give rise to {\em unbounded} interaction between the sites of the system.